Computing in the Community

 Introduction

-Welcome to the Metro Atlanta Computing Education Resource Map – an interactive platform designed to help families, educators, and community organizations discover computing education programs in their neighborhoods.
-Whether you're looking for inside-school CS courses, after-school coding clubs, weekend workshops, summer camps, or university outreach programs, this platform brings together a growing network of opportunities to support youth in developing valuable tech skills.
+Welcome to the Metro Atlanta K–12 Computing Education Resource Map – an interactive platform designed to help K–12 students, families, educators, and community organizations discover computing education programs in their neighborhoods.
+Whether you're looking for inside-school computer science courses, after-school coding clubs, weekend workshops, summer camps, or university outreach programs, this platform brings together a growing network of opportunities to support youth in developing valuable tech skills.
+With integrated census demographic layers, the dashboard also supports research and analysis focused on equity and access in K–12 computing education.

 Q&A